 When children participate in extracurricular, enrichment, and social activities, it allows them an opportunity to gain skills to become independent, and learn about making good decisions.
 Some children may test boundaries and break rules, however, with oversight and guidance, this is how the child can learn about natural consequences and gain an understanding of making positive choices.

 Normalcy for children and youth in OOHC is achieved when these children and youth learn skills, take advantage of opportunities to participate in developmentally age appropriate activities, and develop relationships while growing up in a stable, loving family and a supportive community.
 Children and youth in OOHC should be afforded the same opportunities and experiences as children and youth who are not in OOHC.
-To promote normalcy, CHFS must be responsive to the needs and voices of children, youth, and emerging adults.
+To promote normalcy, the Cabinet for Health and Family Services (Cabinet/CHFS) must be responsive to the needs and voices of children, youth, and emerging adults.